Lilibet, Circus Child: Plot

 Lilibet lives with her father and mother in a caravan.
 This belongs to a circus, in which Lilibet's parents work.
 Lilibet loves animals.
 Every day she feeds the two elephants, Babette and Lona, with apples.

 Every day Lilibet plays with her boyfriend Leo.
 They feel sorry for the tigers and the monkeys, who should not sit in cages but belong in the jungle.
-Leo would like to release the animals, but unfortunately, he has no say in the circus.
+Leo would like to release the animals, but he has no say in the circus.

-Lilibet wants to become a circus rider.
-But Leo keeps telling her that she can not do that.
+Lilibet wants to become a circus rider, but Leo keeps telling her that she can not do that.
 Although Lilibet practices riding horses every day, she is confused by Leo's statements.

 The clown Teddy Ballon believes in Lilibet.
 He gives Lilibet a magic rope and explains that Lilibet can become a circus rider when she puts the magic rope around the tail of a horse and says hocus pocus Fidibus.
-Lilibet does that.
-However, she can not convince Leo that she will be a good horse rider.
+Lilibet does that, but she can not convince Leo that she will be a good horse rider.
 Lilibet is sad and is comforted by her father.
-He thinks that she will become a great circus rider.
-This convinces Lilibet.
+He thinks that she will become a great circus rider and this convinces Lilibet.
 In the end she is standing on the back of a horse.